jrherr/2014-09-11-udel/_site/overview/overview.md

 * Automating things with the **shell**
 * Practical Programming with **Python**
 * Scientific Computing with Python (numpy, matplotlib)
+* Using Git to keep track of changes to your files (collaboration and data provenance)

-# Some High-Level Advice
+# Some High-Level Advice (mainly from Greg Wilson)

-## Be fluent in multiple languages
+## Let's try to work in multiple languages
 <comment>
 You speak multiple languages when interacting with a computer.
-Choosing to use a new tool, library, or language can be similar to learning a new language:
+Choosing to use a new tool, library, or computer language can be similar to learning a new verbal language:
 </comment>